samanthabretous/socket.io-talk/README.markdown

-Breaking Up with Your Ex in Realtime: Getting Started with Socket.io Slides
+Breaking Up with Your Ex in Real-time: Getting Started with Socket.io Slides

 Learn how to uses web sockets.
-A fun take on the difference between AJAX polling and sockets with a methaphor of getting rid of your ex.
+A fun take on the difference between AJAX polling and sockets with a metaphor of getting rid of your ex.

 Talks/Workshops